Ho1yShif/dinner/README.md

 3. Fork this repo

    - Customize your meal plan using the `dinners.json` file
+   - Customize the your chefs and responsibilites in the `config.json` file

 4. Set repo actions Secrets
    - `SERVICE_ACCOUNT` is the Google service account JSON file encoded in base64